MatMoore/jargon/CONTRIBUTING.md

 1. Change the CSV files in `data/`
 2. Raise a pull request as above
 3. After the pull request is merged, I'll publish the changes so they get reflected in the API (this is not automated)

+## Code of conduct
+Please be nice on the internet.
+Not being nice may result in issues or PRs being closed.

 ## Coding conventions
 - There are no strict conventions